emehrkay/Pypher/example/intro.md

 ### Why not use Pypher?

 * Strings are a Python primitive and could use a lot less memory in long running processes.
 Not much, but it is a fair point.
-* Python objects are susceptible to manipulation outside of the current execution scope if you aren’t too carful with passing them around (if this is an issue with your Pypher, maybe you should re-evaluate your code structure).
+* Python objects are susceptible to manipulation outside of the current execution scope if you aren't too carful with passing them around (if this is an issue with your Pypher, maybe you should re-evaluate your code structure).
 * You must learn both Cypher and Pypher and have an understanding of where they intersect and diverge.
 Luckily for you Pypher's interface is small and very easy to digest.

 Pypher makes my Cypher code easier to wrangle and manage in the long run.
 It allows me to conditionally build queries and relieves the hassle of worrying about string concatenation or parameter passing.
 If you're using Cypher with Python, give Pypher a try.
 You'll love it.